tradingview/lightweight-charts/docs/series-basics.md

 ### removePriceLine

-Removes a price line that was created before.
+Removes the price line that was created before.

 Example: